birk-bre/django-react-ehr/README.md

 # Patient EHR: Your First Full-Stack Adventure

-Welcome, future full-stack developer!
 This project is a simple Electronic Health Record (EHR) system designed to be your very first step into the world of building complete web applications.
-We've combined a **React** frontend with a **Django** backend to show you how these two powerful technologies work together.

-Think of this project as building a restaurant.
+Think of this project as a restaurant:

 - **The Frontend (React)** is the **dining room**.
 It's everything the customer (user) sees and interacts with—the tables, the menus, the decor.
 It's built to be pleasant and intuitive.
 - **The Backend (Django)** is the **kitchen**.
 It's where the food is made, where the orders are processed, and where all the important ingredients are stored.
 The customer doesn't see the kitchen, but it's essential for the restaurant to function.
 - **The API (Django REST Framework)** is the **waiter**.
 The waiter takes orders from the dining room, brings them to the kitchen, and then delivers the finished dishes back to the table.
 It’s the critical communication link between the frontend and backend.

 This project is intentionally kept simple so you can focus on learning the core concepts of full-stack development without getting lost.

-## What You'll Learn

 - **Core Concepts:** Understand how a frontend client and a backend server talk to each other.
 - **Backend Development:** Learn the basics of Django, including creating data models, writing API views, and using serializers to handle data.